rootstrap/blog/content/My favorite extensions for programming Ruby in Visual Studio Code.md

 ## [Atom One Dark Theme](https://marketplace.visualstudio.com/items?itemName=akamud.vscode-theme-onedark)

-And the last extension that I will share with you is an aesthetic one, when I started using Visual Studio Code I missed the theme that Atom has, so this extension fix that problem for me.
+And the last extension that I will share with you is an aesthetic one, when I started using Visual Studio Code I missed the theme that Atom provides, so this extension fixed that problem for me.

 # Conclusion